-Voices With Impact Film Grants
+Voices With Impact Film Premiere

 Voices With Impact grants are generously supported by funds from the California Mental Health Services Oversight and Accountability Commission, the McQueen Family Foundation and the California Institute for Contemporary Arts.

 Voices With Impact Selected Filmmakers

 Congratulations to the ten filmmakers who were selected to receive this years Voices With Impact short film production grants!
 After a competitive proposal process, we are delighted to be supporting the following filmmakers.

 Filmmakers making films about Mental Health and Sexual Violence

 Maya Bastian is an award-winning filmmaker, a writer, and an artist.
 Her work examines socio-political ideas, with a particular focus on the emotional impacts of trauma.
 She is currently developing her first feature film and continues to exhibit her films and art internationally.
 Find out more at www.mayabastian.com.

 Synopsis: A 17 year old Youtube vlogger experiences sexual violence at a party, and how she learns to cope with the after effects of trauma is seen through the eyes of her webcam.
 ‘My Story’ is the public dramatization of a very private struggle faced by millions of women worldwide.